Smoked chili is not your mother's chili. Tender shreds of smoked beef swim in a boldly seasoned sauce loaded with roasted peppers, onions, and beans.

 Add cooking oil to a Dutch Oven or soup pot set over medium heat then add chopped onions.
 Saute until tender and beginning to brown.
 Add minced garlic and saute for an additional minute.

 Add chili seasonings to the pot along with all remaining chili ingredients and the smoked meat.
-Stir to combine and bring to a gentle simmer.
+Stir to combine and bring to a gentle simmer over low heat.

 Let the chili simmer uncovered for 3+ hours, or until the meat is tender and easily shredded with a fork.
 Add additional liquid while simmering if needed to maintain your desired sauce consistency.